 Visit Drop-In Hours:

-Students and alumni who are local to campus are welcome to stop into Harwood Commons for STEM drop-in hours, taking place Thursday afternoons from 3:30 to 5:30 during the semester.
+Students and alumni who are local to campus are welcome to stop into Harwood Commons for STEM drop-in hours, taking place Wednesday morning from 10:00 to 12:00 during the semester.
 Drop-in hours are quick, 15-minute sessions intended to cover short, quick questions.

 Join the Listserv: